 Self-Care Guide to Restoring

 - Reading: I’ve got a ton of books to catch up on, mainly my friend Mohale Mashigo’s collection of short stories called Intruders.
-I’m trying to prioritise more time off my phone, simply because my job demands a lot of it.
+I’m trying to prioritize more time off my phone, simply because my job demands a lot of it.
 I used to be able to read books so easily and now I struggle to finish one sometimes.
 But like any skill or hobby, you’ve got to practice and allocate time to something you love.

 - Swimming: I used to be an avid swimmer and it’s one of the things I’ve let slide in my 9 to 5 life.
 Now that I’m freelancing and able to make my own schedule – I’ve got way more time to hit the pool and get some laps in.
 Cape Town is home to some really lovely public pools, namely the Sea Point Pavilion pool which has views of the coast and the gorgeous mountain.

 - Reading: After putting together my very first photography exhibition I cannot wait to spend more time reading.
-I feel like this is the best time of year to indulge in reading in my favourite cafes with a Spanish Latte and much less on the to-do list.
+I feel like this is the best time of year to indulge in reading in my favorite cafes with a Spanish Latte and much less on the to-do list.

-- Swimming: I’ve also recently joined a new gym because it has a swimming pool – being in the water is my favourite thing so I plan on some early morning laps to clear my head and prepare for whatever’s next.
+- Swimming: I’ve also recently joined a new gym because it has a swimming pool – being in the water is my favorite thing so I plan on some early morning laps to clear my head and prepare for whatever’s next.

 - Reading: I always feel so good after reading a good book.
 While I’m waiting for some authors I love to release their new books, I’ll be rereading some old favorites and possibly exploring a new genre for me, historical fiction.